 Pulse

-Priorities and objectives
+Priorities and Objectives

 Questions

-Reflection questions sit directly underneath Priorities and Objectives, helping you tie your feedback to employee work progress.
-Managers can ask questions that are specific to your team or by person.
+Reflection questions sit directly underneath Priorities and Objectives, helping you tie your feedback to your direct report's work progress.
+Managers can ask questions that are specific to your team or by individual.
 Encourage your team members to celebrate and acknowledge positive progress toward their work goals by asking, “What's going well?” or “What are you proud of this week?”
 On the flip side, to enable progress on meaningful work, invite your people to surface problems that prohibit them from making progress.
 Ask, “What challenges are you facing?” or “Where are you stuck?”.
 Academic research shows that encouraging employees to seek help leads to stronger job performance.
 Managers are able to quickly identify issues and @mention (loop in) the right people to provide the support their team members need when they need it.

 In addition to these suggested questions, you can pull from dozens of categorized feedback questions from our Question Bank.
 Questions increase learning and the exchange of ideas, fuel innovation and performance improvements, and help build rapport and trust.
-Read, like, and respond to your employees answers.
+Read, like, and respond to your direct reports' answers.
 Questions are the heartbeat of the Check-in and they are automatically built in to set up the most seasoned or inexperienced managers for success.

 1-on-1 agenda

-Just as we strongly recommend completing Check-ins weekly, we also encourage weekly 1-on-1s to increase communication and visibility between you and your team.
+Just as we strongly recommend completing Check-ins weekly, we also encourage weekly 1-on-1s to increase communication between you and your team.
 Initially, you could even include a question in their Check-in around cadence for 1-on-1s.
 Giving your team a say in how often you will meet helps set a mutual agreement, rather than a forced expectation, and fosters an environment of open communication.
 Something like, “How often would you like to have 1-on-1s?” is simple enough.

 Best-Self Review®